---

 Yes Elm is statically typed language and it enforces type.
 However the point

-is not exactly a type.
+here is the `type alias` is not exactly a type.

 So why did this code work.

-It worked because of Elm's support for pattern matching for records.
+It worked because of Elm's support for

-is just a shortcut for typing the verbose
+As mentioned earlier `type alias` is just a shortcut for typing the verbose

 version.
-So let's expand the type annotation of getUserAge
+So let's expand the type annotation of `getUserAge`.

-then it might have looked like as
+If we were not using `type alias UserInfo` then it might have looked like as

 shown below.